Hyperventilation or over-breathing can cause various health problems.

-Sasha Yakovleva Interviews Ira Packman, MD
+Sasha Yakovleva, the founder of the Breathing Center, Interviews Ira Packman, MD

 Dr. Packman: First, I want to say that Dr Buteyko's Breathing Normalization concepts regarding the origins and causes of many diseases, especially asthma, is radically different from what medical schools teach.